iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space.md

 **Proof**:
 Skipped for now.

 **Remarks**:

-Take note tha the existence of a basis for Hilbert space is, assumed.
+Take note that the existence of a basis for Hilbert space is, assumed.
 The existence of a basis for all Hilbert space is an important results.